-Foss, a Republican, was the representative for Illinois's 10th congressional district from 1915 to 1919.
+Foss was the representative for Illinois’s 10th congressional district and was a Republican.
+He served from 1915 to 1919.

 From Dec 1895 to Mar 1919, Foss missed 684 of 2,096 roll call votes, which is 32.6%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1895-Feb 1896||18||11||61.1%||94th|

 |Dec 1902-Mar 1903||114||47||41.2%||77th|